deadc0de6/dotdrop/README.md

 * Handling multiple profiles with different sets of dotfiles
 * Easy import dotfiles
 * Handle files and directories
-* Associate an action to the deployment specific dotfiles
+* Associate an action to the deployment of specific dotfiles

 Check the [blog post](https://deadc0de.re/articles/dotfiles.html) and and the [example](#example) for more.